jackkershaw/vital-signs/README.md

       - Issue 2
       - Issue 3

-- change isr time - revalkidate: 600 etc. in getstaticprops, basically time to rerender blog content.
+- change isr time - revalidate: 600 etc. in getstaticprops, basically time to rerender blog content.
 Test this.

+- see sketches in planning folder for design.
 - use app router

 - use built in nextjs components